 from the NICU to beyond

-We understand how overwhelming a neonatal journey can be - if your baby was born prematurely or needs the care of the NICU, have a read through the list below.
-These resources include assistance from New Zealand government agencies, organisations and charities, and (most importantly!) local NZ and international support groups.
+We understand how overwhelming a neonatal journey can be - if your baby was born prematurely or needs the care of the NICU this is where you can find help.
+These resources include assistance from New Zealand government agencies, organisations and charities, as well as local NZ and international support groups.
 You'll probably need a lot of support (both physically and emotionally) during baby's time in the hospital, but being a NICU parent is stressful and that doesn't necessarily stop after discharge.
-The first few months after baby comes home can be quite isolating, and you might still need support in the years ahead.
+The first few months after baby comes home can be quite isolating and you might still need support in the years ahead.

 Have a scroll through the whole page, or click a link below to skip directly to the section you need:

 SUPPORT FOR FAMILIES - NEW ZEALAND

-The Neonatal Trust: Providing support to families of premature and sick full term babies as they make their journey through neonatal care, the transition home, and onwards.
-Through fundraising and donations The Neonatal Trust also purchase beneficial equipment and maintain the parent's rooms in units nationwide.
+The Little Miracles Trust: Providing support to families of premature and sick full term babies as they make their journey through neonatal care, the transition home, and onwards.
+Through fundraising and donations The Little Miracles Trust also purchase beneficial equipment and maintain the parent's rooms in units nationwide.